Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Related Work

-\textbf{Large Language Models.} Large Language Models (LLMs)~\cite{roziere2023code,deepseek-coder,zheng2024opencodeinterpreter,luo2023wizardcoder,wei2023magicoder,phi,meta2024llama,jiang2023mistral} have been widely adopted since the advances in Natural Language Processing which enable LLMs to be well-trained with both billions of parameters and billions of training samples, which consequently brings a large performance improvement on tasks adopted by LLMs~\cite{yin2024multitask,bang2023multitask,ouyang2022training}.
-The open-source LLMs (e.g., CodeLlama~\cite{roziere2023code} and DeepSeek-Coder~\cite{deepseek-coder}) have attracted great attention for their excellent generative abilities.
-These LLMs can be easily used for a downstream task by being fine-tuned~\cite{zhang2024empirical} or being prompted~\cite{xia2023keep,xia2023automated,yin2024multitask,yin2024rectifier,yin2024thinkrepair} since they are trained to be general and they can capture different knowledge from various domains data.
+\textbf{Large Language Models.} Large Language Models (LLMs)~\cite{roziere2023code,deepseek-coder,zheng2024opencodeinterpreter,luo2023wizardcoder,wei2023magicoder,phi,meta2024llama,jiang2023mistral} have been widely adopted since the advances in Natural Language Processing which enable LLMs to be well-trained with both billions of parameters and billions of training samples, which consequently brings a large performance improvement on tasks adopted by LLMs~\cite{yin2024you,bang2023multitask,ouyang2022training}.
+These models can be easily used for a downstream task by being fine-tuned~\cite{zhang2024empirical,yin2024multitask} or being prompted~\cite{xia2023keep,xia2023automated,yin2024rectifier,yin2024thinkrepair,ni2024learning} since they are trained to be general and they can capture different knowledge from various domains.
 Fine-tuning is used to update model parameters for a particular downstream task by iterating the model on a specific dataset while prompting can be directly used by providing natural language descriptions or a few examples of the downstream task.
 Compared to prompting, fine-tuning is expensive since it requires additional model training and has limited usage scenarios, especially in cases where sufficient training datasets are unavailable.